Alexandra Popp: International career

 At the 2008 UEFA U-17 Women's Championship, Popp won her first international title with Germany, scoring the team's second goal in the final.
 The same year, she reached third-place at the 2008 FIFA U-17 Women's World Cup.
 In February 2010, Popp made her debut for Germany's senior national team in a friendly match against North Korea.
 Less than two weeks later she scored her first two international goals at the 2010 Algarve Cup in a 7–0 win over Finland.

 Popp returned to junior competition for the 2010 FIFA U-20 Women's World Cup on home soil.
 She won the title and became the tournament's best player and top goalscorer.
 She scored in every game that Germany played and with ten goals, she holds the scoring record for that tournament (together with Sydney Leroux and Christine Sinclair).

 Popp was then called up for the 2011 FIFA Women's World Cup.
 She played in all four games as a substitute, but the Germans were eliminated in the quarter-finals by eventual champions Japan.
 Later that year, she played in a European Championship qualifying match against Kazakhstan, where she and teammate Célia Šašić each contributed four goals to a record 17–0 victory.
 With this achievement, she became the seventh German woman to score four goals in an international game.

+Having chosen to play in the 2013 Champions League final with a torn ligament, Popp missed UEFA Women's Euro 2013 through injury.
+Germany ended up winning the tournament in Sweden, beating Norway 1-0 in the final.

 On 24 May 2015, Silvia Neid called Popp up for the 2015 FIFA Women's World Cup.
 In Canada, Germany finished fourth, defeating fellow European powerhouses Sweden and France but were eventually defeated by eventual champions the United States.
 Popp started in four of the team's seven games, scoring once.

 Popp was called up again for the 2016 Summer Olympics, where Germany won the gold medal.
-She played in all six games, contributing a goal and two assists.
-She received the Silbernes Lorbeerblatt, Germany's highest sports honour, for her performance, along with the rest of the German team.
+She played in all six games, contributing a goal and two assists, with Germany beating Sweden 2-1 at the Maracanã in the final.
+Popp received the Silbernes Lorbeerblatt, Germany's highest sports honour, for her performance, along with the rest of the German team.